 - Central Government it has effective control over the general operations of the Group.
 It is responsible for providing the statutory framework within which the Group operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Group has with other parties.
-Details of transactions with government departments are set out in a note relating to the Cash Flow Statement. - Other Local Authorities and Public Bodies transactions have been disclosed elsewhere in the notes to the Financial Statements. - Members, senior officers and other employees there are no known related party transactions. - Partnerships, Trusts, and Associated Organisations three members of the PCC management team, the PCC, Deputy PCC and Chief of Staff are on the governing body of the Staffordshire Social Responsibility Fund.
+Details of transactions with government departments are set out in the disclosure notes. - Other Local Authorities and Public Bodies transactions have been disclosed elsewhere in the notes to the Financial Statements. - Members, senior officers and other employees there are no known related party transactions. - Partnerships, Trusts, and Associated Organisations three members of the PCC management team, the PCC, Deputy PCC and Chief of Staff are on the governing body of the Staffordshire Social Responsibility Fund.
 During 2017/18 the PCC made a grant of £20,000 to this organisation which supported its work including the operation of the Staffordshire Police cadet force.